walles/headsetharry/README.md

 just receiving broadcasts, nothing that needs to be restarted for that.
 * Add a `.travis.yml` configuration to run lint and the unit tests
 * Add Findbugs to the Travis build
+* Don't log to Crashlytics if running in the emulator